evilsocket/sum/README.md

 create a few vectors on the server, define an oracle, call it for every vector and print the similarities the server returned.

 **This is work in progress, do not use until v1.0.0 will be released.**

-## License

-`sum` is made with ♥  by [Simone 'evilsocket' Margaritelli](https://github.com/evilsocket) and it's released under the GPL 3 license.

 ## Useful links